Dearbhaile/nerd_day/README.md

 # nerd_day
 Practicing GitHub
-Today we are going to
+Today we are going to be practicing github!